shiftgig/fe_talks/5-day-picker/README.md

 an build a custom DayComponent to show the team how to customize your DayPicker component.

-We are going to use a demo app that can be found [on fe_day_picker](https://github.com/sgrepo/fe_day_picker/tree/demo), the demo and the component are are under development there are not final versions.
+We are going to use a demo app that can be found [on fe_day_picker](https://github.com/sgrepo/fe_day_picker/tree/demo), the demo and the component are are under development, there are not final versions.

 Demo App: